zoharl3/minimize_cpp_header/README.md

-# Extract a minimal inteface from a C++ header to reduce compilation time
+# Get an inteface from a C++ header to reduce compilation time
 Given a C++ header, this tool creates a similar lean header file without definitions (function bodies) and that includes only declarations.
 The purpose is to reduce compilation time of a critical cpp file that includes it by moving template instantiation to a separate file.